pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 ## What does this have to do with unit tests?

-Full disclosure - I don't actually know anything about dramatic writing, or about Anton Chekhov.

-I do know things about writing unit tests, though, especially in JavaScript.
-Someone recently described Chekhov's Gun to me, and I thought "that is exactly how I feel about writing unit tests."
-Especially when it comes to test setup: if a line of setup code isn't important to describe a specific test, then I don't want it to distract me from what is important about the test.
+Aside from a couple of classes in high school, I’ve never studied writing.
+I don’t remember the first time I heard of Chekhov’s Gun.
+It resonated with me though, as an analogy of how I feel about writing unit tests — especially when it comes to test setup.
+If a line of setup code isn’t important to describe a specific test, then I don’t want it to distract me.
+I’d like to be able to focus on what makes the test unique.

 Imagine I have an app where users can submit new beers to a curated list of "the best beers ever."
 Here's a test that I might write for a function that validates that the user submitted the ABV (alcohol by volume) for a beer.
 We'll call it `Noisy Test`.